-On the other hand, recurrent neural network (RNN) architectures such as long term short term memory networks [12, 1] and feed-forward neural network architectures, such as time delay neural networks (TDNNs) [2], have been shown to effectively learn the temporal dynamics of the signal from short term feature representations.
+On the other hand, recurrent neural network (RNN) architectures such as long term short term memory networks [12, 1] and feed-forward neural network architectures, such as time delay neural networks (TDNNs) [2], have been shown to effectively learn the temporal dynamics of the signal even from short term feature representations.

-Due to dependencies between the time-frames being processed in an RNN, parallelization cannot easily be be exploited to the same extent as in feedforward networks.
+Due to dependencies between the time-frames being processed in an RNN, parallelization cannot easily be exploited to the same extent as in feedforward networks.
 Batching of sequences and distributed optimization can be used to parallelize the RNN training process.
 However the training times are still not competitive with those of feed-forward neural networks, especially when using GPUs.
 Saon et al. [13] have shown that through unfolding of the recurrent network during training, matrix-matrix operations can be exploited to speed-up training.
-However when using more complicated architectures such as LSTMs the unfolding strategy is non-trivial.
+However the unfolded RNN still has dependencies across hidden-representations computed for various time-steps.
+Hence an unfolded network of T time steps requires sequential computation of T hidden representations.

-In this paper we use the feed-forward TDNN architecture for modelling long term temporal dependencies in short-term speech features.
+In this paper we use the feed-forward TDNN architecture,